Here at Bonallack and Bishop, we are big fans of family mediation – though we accept it doesn’t suit everybody.

 Family mediators provide impartial advice and assist couples in reaching practical solutions which seem fair for all involved.

-What makes our Resolution trained family mediators, Amanda Trappes-Lomax [who is based in our Salisbury office and also sees client in our new Fordingbridge office] and Kate Brown [who covers Andover and Amesbury] so special, is that they are also highly experienced and qualified specialist family Legal Executives who understands the law in addition to their mediation skills – and Amanda is also a fully accredited collaborative lawyer.
+What makes our Resolution trained family mediators, Amanda Trappes-Lomax [who is based in our Salisbury office and also sees client in our new Fordingbridge office] and Kate Brown [who covers our Andover and Amesbury offices] so special, is that they are also highly experienced and qualified specialist family Legal Executives who understands the law in addition to their mediation skills – and Amanda is also a fully accredited collaborative lawyer.

 The need for a jointly qualified family lawyer/mediator